kubernetes-study-guide/Kubernetes-Study-Guide/Section-01/07_hello_world_Services/transcript.md

 service/svc-nodeport-httpd created
 ```

 Notice this time I just specified the parent folder.
-This has the effect of applying all the yaml files in that folder, which can be a big time saver.
+This has the effect of applying all the yaml files in that folder.
 This ends up creating our apache pod from the last demo, and the service object.
 Now let's view our service: